 The Partnership Program offers a helping hand with asset protection for policyholders.
 It allows them to retain assets equal in value to the benefits that have been received when qualifying for Medicaid.
 New Mexico also participates in a national reciprocity agreement, allowing asset protection to follow policyholders who move into or out of New Mexico.

-Some New Mexico insurers will provide policies that blend LTC coverage with other policies, like life insurance or annuities.
-This gives consumers a lot of flexibility when it comes to benefit utilization.
+Some New Mexico insurers will provide policies that blend long-term care coverage with other policies, like life insurance or annuities.
+This hybrid LTC policy gives consumers a lot of flexibility when it comes to benefit utilization.

 New Mexico mandates very specific standards for LTC policies.
 Policies issued to individuals younger than 61 must provide compound annual inflation protection, while those sold to individuals aged 61 to 75 must include some level of inflation protection.